 In 1993, brothers Lyle and Eric Menendez faced trials for the murder of both their parents.
 Aged 21 and 18 years old at the time of the murders, their parents were shot multiple times in their Beverly Hills mansion three years earlier.
 In 1994, 15-year-old Jacob Ind went on trial for the murder of his mother and stepfather after they were shot and stabbed to death in Woodland Park, Colorado in December 1992.

-In all of these cases, the defendants told the story of years of sexual abuse taking place behind closed doors and claimed their actions were carried out in self-defence.
-The argument of self-defence requires a number of elements to be viable; it must be proven a defendant was confronted with an unprovoked attack, there was an imminent threat of injury or death, the use of deadly force was appropriate and reasonable under the circumstances and, that reasonable fear of harm was present unless the defendant defended themselves with the use of force.
+In all of these cases, the defendants told the story of years of sexual abuse taking place behind closed doors and claimed their actions were carried out in self-defense.
+The argument of self-defense requires a number of elements to be viable; it must be proven a defendant was confronted with an unprovoked attack, there was an imminent threat of injury or death, the use of deadly force was appropriate and reasonable under the circumstances and, that reasonable fear of harm was present unless the defendant defended themselves with the use of force.

-Dr Kathleen Heide, a criminology professor at the University of South Florida has written extensively on juvenile homicide and parricide.
-She has found through her research that 1 in 5 parricides are carried out by adolescents under the age of 18-years-old.
+Dr. Kathleen Heide, a criminology professor at the University of South Florida has written extensively on juvenile homicide and parricide.
+She has found through her research that 1 in 5 parricides are carried out by adolescents under the age of 18 years old.

 In her books “Why Kids Kill Parents: Child Abuse and Adolescent Homicide” and “Understanding Parricide”, she talks of the severely abused parricide offender, describing long-term abuse within the home as the most common reason an adolescent murders their parents, killing in desperation after reaching a point where they can no longer deal with their situation.